arvigeus/AZ-204/Topics/Content Delivery Network.md

 How it works: When a user requests a file using a special URL (ex: `<endpoint name>.azureedge.net`), the request is directed to the nearest server location (_Point of Presence - POP_).
 If the file isn't in the server's cache, it's fetched from the origin server, which could be an Azure service or any public web server.
 The file is then sent to the user from the POP server and stored there for future requests.
 This cached file can be quickly sent to any other users requesting the same file, providing a faster user experience.
 The file stays in the cache until its time-to-live (TTL) expires, defaulting to _7 days_ if not specified.

-To use Azure CDN, you need to set up a CDN profile containing CDN endpoints, each with its own content delivery and access settings.
+Requirenments: To use Azure CDN, you need to set up a CDN profile containing CDN endpoints, each with its own content delivery and access settings.
 You can have multiple profiles for different domains or applications.
 Pricing is based on the profile level.

-There are [limits](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-cdn-limits) on the number of profiles (up to 25), endpoints per profile (up to 10), and custom domains per endpoint (up to 25) in each Azure subscription.
+[Limitsations](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-cdn-limits): the number of profiles (up to 25), endpoints per profile (up to 10), and custom domains per endpoint (up to 25) in each Azure subscription.

 Azure CDN offers features like _dynamic site acceleration_, _caching rules_, _HTTPS custom domain support_, _diagnostics logs_, _file compression_, and _geo-filtering_.